-The Ethics in Government Act requires all judicial officers and certain Judiciary employees to file financial disclosure reports.
+The Ethics in Government Act of 1978 requires all judicial officers and certain Judiciary employees to file financial disclosure reports.
 A new system for this purpose is in development, leveraging the executive branch tool and enhancing the functionality to meet the needs of Judiciary filers and those administering the program.
-Deployment has shifted and will begin in late FY 2020, with full deployment of the first phase in FY 2022.
 This new system is part of the larger program that includes correspondence automation and tracking; release and redaction; and compliance for financial disclosure reports.

-Efforts are underway to develop and implement a COTS real estate and facilities management system to replace disparate systems and tools used today.
-The new system, called JSPACE, will provide comprehensive data and analytics for the Judiciary to manage more than 30 million usable square feet of space in 850 locations with an annual rental cost of almost \$1 billion.
-Furthermore, it will support the Judiciary's long-range facilities planning efforts and overall rent and space management function as well as the Capital Security

-Program and initiatives such as space reduction and service validation.
+Efforts are underway to implement a COTS real estate and facilities management system to replace disparate systems and tools used today.
+The new system, called JSPACE, provides comprehensive data and analytics for the Judiciary to manage more than 30 million usable square feet of space in 850 locations with an annual rental cost of almost \$1 billion.
+Furthermore, it supports the Judiciary's long-range facilities planning efforts and overall rent and space management function as well as the Capital Security Program and initiatives such as space reduction and service validation.
 Full deployment is anticipated by FY 2023.

 The AO is committed to improving emergency communications within the Judiciary.
-A new Judiciary Disaster and Recovery Tool (JDART) initiative began this year to provide improved information for assessing and monitoring a wide range of threats to Judiciary facilities and personnel.
+A new Judiciary Disaster and Recovery Tool (JDART) initiative began in fiscal year 2020 to provide improved information for assessing and monitoring a wide range of threats to Judiciary facilities and personnel.
 Based on current geographic information system technology, the new tool will provide a single operational view of developing emergency situations, e.g., natural or man-made disasters, and help Judiciary decision-makers and emergency personnel quickly and effectively assess and respond to evolving situations.
+JDART has been used extensively to provide data and insight into the impact of the COVID-19 pandemic.
 The AO will also explore additional solutions to strengthen communications and situational awareness during emergency situations.

 A standard set of development and integration platforms are being adopted within the administrative support arena.
-The platforms include low code, robotic process automation (RPA) with artificial intelligence (AI), service bus for application programming interface (API) centric integration, business intelligence and workflow solutions.
+The platforms include low code, robotic process automation with artificial intelligence, service bus for application programming interface centric integration, business intelligence and workflow solutions.
 The goal is to leverage these tools to reduce historical custom code complexity and replace it with standards-based platforms that enhance security, improve quality, provide consumer-friendly user experiences, and reduce the time to market for administrative support products and services.
 The services and capabilities of these platforms will be incorporated in the service delivery model as the tools are adopted.

-Coordinate and integrate national IT systems and applications from a Judiciary-wide perspective and more fully utilize local initiatives to improve services.
+Coordinate and integrate national IT systems and applications from a Judiciary-wide perspective; continue to utilize local initiatives to improve services; and leverage judiciary data to facilitate decision-making.